-The difference between landscape and portrait orientation.
+The difference between portrait and landscape orientation.

 Landscape images align with the horizon line.
 The photo is wider than it is tall, to capture the vastness of a natural setting.
 This view is landscape orientation or horizontal orientation.
 Your TV screen is an example of landscape mode.

-Portrait photography often uses a vertical orientation to capture an entire person or subject or to place emphasis on a subject, as in a close-up head-and-shoulders headshot.
+Portrait photography often uses a vertical orientation to capture an entire person or subject, or to place emphasis on a subject, as in a close-up head-and-shoulders headshot.
 Photos are taller than they are wide in portrait orientation.
 By default, smartphones display in portrait orientation.

-Typically, subjects with strong vertical orientations — like people, tall buildings and waterfalls — work best in a portrait orientation, while scenery like a mountain range displays best in a horizontal orientation.
+Typically, subjects with strong vertical orientations — like people, tall buildings, and waterfalls — work best in a portrait orientation, while scenery like a mountain range displays best in a horizontal orientation.
 However, scenery and people can be captured with either portrait format or landscape format.
-The primary considerations are your style, how you will use the image and what you want to convey to the viewer.
+The primary considerations are your style, how you will use the image, and what you want to convey to the viewer.

 Consider how you will use the image.